 We eventually boarded the Treasure Junk, a traditional yet modern vessel.

-With welcome fruit drinks in hand, we felt immediately at ease as were briefed on the itinerary.
+With welcome fruit drinks in hand, we felt immediately at ease as we were briefed on the itinerary.
 Our one-night tour was more expensive than those offered by other companies but, given the many poor reviews online of the lower-priced boats, the last thing we wanted to do was risk ruining our tour by cutting corners in our budget.
 We also preferred a smaller vessel for a more personalized experience.
 With only 14 cabins, the Treasure Junk fit the bill.

 Most of the cabins are located on the first floor, while the second floor includes an open-concept dining area, as well as a lounge and bar with an outdoor deck where a set of stairs leads to the top deck.

 There were lounge chairs for sunbathing on the top deck, but no umbrellas to shade us from the sun.
 The good news, however, is that they’ve been installed since our visit.